 Example 8: Connect the "10 years" retention policy to the class "C=3300" and enable it for classes, folders and documents.
 Connect the "10 years" policy to the folder "F=2017-00100" and enable it for folders.
 At the same time, connect the "5 years" retention policy to the same folder and enable it for folders.
 Follow the same procedure for folders "F=2017-00101" and "F=2017-00102".
-With such configuration, you can select folders according to the "5 years" retention policy.
+With such configuration, you can select folders according to the "5 years" retention policy, and classes and documents under classes according to the "10 years" retention policy.

 Example 9: Connect the "10 years" retention policy to the class "C=3300" and enable it for classes, folders and documents.
 Connect the "10 years" policy to the contained class "C=3302" and disable it for documents.
 The configuration is invalid as documents in the contained class do not have effective retention policies.

 If you bind, for example, the "5 years" retention policy to both documents in the contained class and enable it for documents, then you can disable the "10 years" retention policy for documents in the contained class "C=3302" as all documents in the subclass have at least one effective retention policy